Genesis 3: A Commentary

 Therefore, the language of “dust you will eat” refers to judgment, humiliation, and terror.
 Likewise, the language of “on your belly you shall go” refers “not to the mode of travel but to cringing”[18] and perhaps bowing in submission.
 Kidner rejects the view that this is “merely aetiology” for “how the serpent lost its legs.”[19]
 Instead, this shows how this is symbolic of defeat.
 This is similar, he argues, to the “significance,” not the “existence,” of the rainbow in Genesis 9:3.
 The curse of the Serpent utilizes symbolic language.[20]

 Young Earth Perspective: YECs see this passage as describing a physiological change in snakes.
 Sarfati writes, “We see here the first signs that Adam’s sin would have cosmic impact.
 The animals were also cursed, but the serpent ‘above all’ with symbols of utter degradation.
 The serpent would slither on its belly, i.e. creep, which later was one mark of an unclean animal (Leviticus 11:42).
-So one result of sin was that God somehow changed the snake’s body—and its DNA along with it—so that snakes from that day forth would always slither.”[21]
-Again, we see that this hermeneutic easily results in literalism.
+So one result of sin was that God somehow changed the snake’s body—and its DNA along with it—so that snakes from that day forth would always slither.”[35]
+Again, we see that the YEC hermeneutic easily results in hyperliteralism.
 Why would God curse a physical race of snakes for something that Satan did?
-Rather than seeing this as judgment for Satan, they see this as a cursing for snakes.
+Rather than seeing this as judgment for Satan, they see this as a cursing for all snakes everywhere.

 (3:15) “And I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.”

 First, the grammar points to a singular person.
-“His heel” is masculine singular in Hebrew.[23]
+“His heel” is masculine singular in Hebrew.
 There were only two people living in the Garden at this time, and Adam never crushed the Serpent’s head.
 Moreover, the text uses the future tense: “He will crush your head” (NIV).
-This is predicting a future destroyer of the Serpent.
+Therefore, a future male person is being predicted.

 (3:16) “To the woman He said, ‘I will greatly multiply your pain in childbirth, in pain you will bring forth children; yet your desire will be for your husband, and he will rule over you.’”

 This is obviously not God’s ideal, and neither are painful child births and painful labor.
-We should mitigate against such sinful, controlling behavior, just as we would by giving an epidural to a birthing woman or killing weeds in our lawn.
+We should mitigate against such sinful, controlling behavior, just as we would by giving an epidural to a birthing woman or a weedkiller in our lawn.

 Sadly, God’s description of this battle between husbands and wives is still disintegrating marriages today.
-Expert Chris Moles states that 85% of abuse victims are female, and the other 15% are often related to abused women reacting to their abuser.
+Spousal abuse expert Chris Moles states that 85% of abuse victims are female, and the other 15% are often related to abused women reacting to their abuser.
 For further reading, see our earlier article “Christianity and Women.”

 (3:17) “Then to Adam He said, ‘Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, ‘You shall not eat from it’; cursed is the ground because of you; in toil you will eat of it all the days of your life.”